c-alanwill/Cory-Williams-Portfolio/README.md

 * There is a header for Cory's name.
 There is a navbar with links to sections of the page.
 When a link is selected the UI scrolls to the corresponding section to the page.

+* Under work, clicking on the Horiseon image opens a link to the Horiseon project.
+Note: there are no links to the 2 mock design projects as these projects have yet to be created.

 * Notes were applied to the HTML code to identify each section of code for the header, hero image and section within the body.

 * Alt attributes were added for each image in the HTML text to provide a description if for some reason the user cannot view the image due to a slow connection, an error in the src attribute, or if the user uses a screen reader.